kgjerde/corporaexplorer/README.md

   - `grouping_variable`.
 If date\_based\_corpus is TRUE, this argument
     is ignored.
-If date\_based\_corpus is FALSE, this argument can be used to group the documents, e.g. if `dataset` consists of chapters belonging to different books, and the book indicated in a ‘Book’ column, set this argument to `"Book"`.
+If date\_based\_corpus is FALSE, this argument can be used to group the documents, e.g. if `dataset` consists of chapters belonging to different books, and the book indicated in a “Book” column, set this argument to `"Book"`.

 The rest of the arguments can be used to fine-tune the presentation of